Health Benefits and Risks of Methylene Blue in Medicine

 - FDA warning about benzocaine teething products from CNN

-- Ifosfamide neurotoxicity from the British Columbia Cancer Agency
+- Ifosfamide neurotoxicity information from the British Columbia Cancer Agency

-- Urinary tract infection from the Mayo Clinic
+- Information about methylene blue and urinary tract infections from the Mayo Clinic

-- Malaria from the Journal of Antimicrobial Chemotherapy (Oxford Academic)
+- Malaria and methylene blue facts from the Journal of Antimicrobial Chemotherapy (Oxford Academic)

 - Tumor destruction in mice from the NIH (National Institutes of Health)